Come and EXPLORE BRAZIL

 The College of Arts and Sciences will offer scholarships.
 Program participants are encouraged to apply for all available scholarships such as the Richard & Constance Lewis Scholar Awards, The Modern Languages Fund, the International Center Scholarship & others.
 Most applications become available in the Fall semester.

-Completed application with a $100 deposit (applied to the program’s total cost) due by Monday February 1, 2016.
-NOTE: We are still accepting applications.
+Completed application with a $100 deposit (applied to the program’s total cost) due by Monday December 1, 2016.

 - Upon acceptance, you will need to submit UofL international travel forms.